icons8/free/README.md

 * LayoutFixPos: [bool](#bool) = `False` - enables absolute position for the layer (auto layout).
 * Custom: [[string,string]](#[string,string) - key/Value map for custom properties of a layer.
 Similar to UserInfo is Sketch and PluginData in Figma.
 * StyleId: [GUID](#GUID) - unique style identifier.
-* MiterLimit: [float](#float) = `10` - limit on the ratio of the miter length to the stroke-width used to draw a miter joint.
-When the limit is exceeded, the joint is converted from miter to beveled.
 * Opacity: [float](#float) = `1` - opacity value.
 * BlendMode: [BlendMode](#BlendMode) = `Normal` - blend mode.
-* StartMarker: [Arrowhead](#Arrowhead) = `None` - determines the appearance of the tail of an open path drawn with the Line, Arrow, or Pen/Pencil tool.
-* EndMarker: [Arrowhead](#Arrowhead) = `None` - determines the appearance of the head of an open path drawn with the Line, Arrow, or Pen/Pencil tool.
 * Winding: [PathFillType](#PathFillType) = `EvenOdd` - defines the filling options for overlapping paths.
 * Fills: [Fill[]](#Fill) - list of fills.
 * Borders: [Fill[]](#Fill) - list of borders.